 Muslim Student Organizations

 The Muslim Student Union at USC has the primary focus of providing a strong Muslim community to the undergraduate and graduate students on the USC campus.
 Our aim is to educate both Muslims and non-Muslims about Islam, promote Islamic ideals, and help the underprivileged in the local community and abroad.
 Furthermore, the MSU aims to foster an active, interconnected Muslim community at the University of Southern California.
 We hold many events, both religious and social, to provide unique experiences grounded in faith.
-Our weekly events include Arabic classes on Mondays, Halaqah’s on Tuesday with our chaplain Sheikh Jibreel Speight, Tajweed classes on Wednesdays, and student-led activities on Thursdays.
+Our weekly events include Arabic classes on Mondays, Halaqah’s on Wednesdays with our chaplain Sheikh Jibreel Speight, Tajweed classes on Thursdays, Jumu’ah prayer on Fridays, and student-led activities during the week.
 We hold many more events throughout the semester as well.
 Follow us on Facebook, Instagram (@usc.msu), or online at https://uscmsu.wordpress.com/!

 The Ansar Service Partnership (ASP) is a USC Muslim community service organization whose focus is to engage students of all backgrounds in service projects with the ultimate goal of improving the social and physical environment within a ten-mile radius of the USC University Park Campus.
 In an effort to serve our community and put into practice the call to service that is at the heart of faith, we are dedicated to forming relationships with groups both within USC and in the surrounding community.